1891 New Orleans lynchings: Political repercussions

 The incident strained relations between the United States and Italy.
 The Italian consul Pasquale Corte left New Orleans in late May 1891 and the New York Times published his statement accusing the city politicians of responsibility for the lynchings.
 The Italian government demanded that the lynch mob be brought to justice and that reparations be paid to the dead men's families.
-When the U.S. declined to prosecute the mob leaders, Italy recalled its ambassador from Washington in protest.
-The U.S. followed suit, recalling its legation from Rome.
+When the US declined to prosecute the mob leaders, Italy recalled its ambassador from Washington in protest.
+The US followed suit, recalling its legation from Rome.
 Diplomatic relations remained at an impasse for over a year, and there were rumors of a declaration of war on America as a result of the murders.
 As part of a wider effort to ease tensions with Italy and placate Italian Americans, President Benjamin Harrison declared the first nationwide celebration of Columbus Day in 1892, commemorating the 400th anniversary of the Italian explorer's landing in the New World.

-When President Harrison agreed to pay a $25,000 indemnity to the victims' families, Congress tried unsuccessfully to intervene against the reparations, accusing him of "unconstitutional executive usurpation of Congressional powers".
+When President Harrison agreed to pay a $25,000 indemnity to the victims' families, Congress tried unsuccessfully to intervene against the reparations, accusing him of "unconstitutional executive usurpation of Congressional powers."
 The United States paid $2,211.90 to each family of the eleven victims.

 The contrasting American and Italian attitudes toward the lynchings are perhaps best summarized by Theodore Roosevelt's comment.
 Roosevelt, then serving on the United States Civil Service Commission, wrote to his sister Anna Roosevelt Cowles on March 21, 1891:

-Monday we dined at the Camerons; various dago diplomats were present, all much wrought up by the lynching of the Italians in New Orleans.
-Personally I think it rather a good thing, and said so.

-The incident has been mostly forgotten in the U.S., relegated to the footnotes of American history texts.
+The incident has been mostly forgotten in the US, relegated to the footnotes of American history texts.
 However, it is more widely known in Italy.